mseag/sfm-utils/README.md

     -d [Directory of Toolbox text files for a single book (one chapter per file)] -j [JSON file representing a single book - used for testing conversion to SFM] -s [Directory of directories (each subdirectory is a separate book)]

+    Optional for processing rich text (rtf) files - one of:
+    -b  [A single rtf text file (one chapter of a book)] -bd [Directory of rtf text files for a single book (one chapter per file)] -bs [Directory of directories (each subdirectory is a separate book)]
 ```

 ### Help